calebmsword/javascript-notes/README.md

   .unwrap());  // 3
 ```

 Monads allow one to abstract away complicated operations into a declarative sequence of function calls.
 In the provided example, type checking is abstracted from the user.
-In fact, there is only one type check at all, and it is found in the method `unwrap`.
-By utilizing `transform` to perform any mutation of the wrapped number, type checking is guaranteed.
-Also notice that the methods available from our monad are pure so all state changes are represented by constructions of new monads.
+By utilizing `transform` to perform any operation on the wrapped number, type checking is guaranteed.
+(Note that `#typeCheckedOperation` is a higher-order function which creates a function that performs `transform` calls.)
+Also notice that the methods available from our monad are pure.
+The `#value` private variable is never altered by the class, so all "state changes" are represented by constructions of new `NumericalOptional`s.
 Predictable state management is another reason to adopt monads.

 The "chaining" shown in the previous example is a common way monads are used in JavaScript.
 However, it is possible to only use compositions of `transform` calls.